Death of Zara Qairina Mahathir: Investigations

 A police report was first obtained in the morning shortly after Zara was found unconscious.
 The idea that bullying was involved began to be discussed on social media shortly after her death.
 On Sunday, police received a report from the next of kin at Papar district police headquarters regarding allegations that the principal wanted to prevent the initial reporting of Zara's death, as well as an official letter to the school demanding an explanation about her death.
 Regarding the principal, former school principal Rosnih Nasir, who is accused of being the wife of Deputy Minister of Higher Education Mustapha Sakmud, denied any connection to the incident, citing that she was only the principal from March to November of the previous year before retiring.

-On 30 July, a post went viral on the Internet claiming that Zara's death was orchestrated by a group of bullies at her school, allegedly known as the "VVIP kids", including three students, nicknamed 'Kak Wana', 'Kak Dedeng' and 'Tomboi'.
-Various parties, including the victim's heirs, the police and the Sabah government, denied the allegations of the celebrity's involvement.
+On 30 July, a post went viral on the Internet claiming that Zara's death was orchestrated by a group of bullies at her school who were related to political figures.
+Various parties, including the mother of the victim, the police and the Sabah government, denied the allegations of those figures' involvement.

 Throughout the investigation process, as of early August, 60 people appeared as witnesses to assist the police investigation.
 On 3 August, the victim's mother, Noraidah Lamat, filed another police report on suspicion of finding bruises on the body while preparing the body for burial, with her lawyer calling for the body to be exhumed so that a post-mortem could be conducted following the discovery.
 The lawyers for the representatives also claimed that the police did not take the Zara clothes for forensic investigation purposes, thus contradicting normal practice in criminal investigations.